-The material of high-speed steel high-speed steel drill bit is a kind of alloy steel with complex composition, which contains carbide-forming elements such as tungsten, molybdenum, chromium, vanadium, and cobalt.
+The material of high-speed steel drill bit is a kind of alloy steel with complex composition, which contains carbide-forming elements such as tungsten, molybdenum, chromium, vanadium, and cobalt.
 The total amount of alloying elements is about 10~25%.

 It can still maintain high hardness under high heat generated by high-speed cutting (about 500 ℃), and the HRC can be above 60.
-This is the most important characteristic of high-speed steel – red hardness.
+This is the most essential characteristic of high-speed steel – red hardness.

 This limits the use of carbon tool steel to make cutting tools.
 High-speed steel makes up for the fatal shortcomings of carbon tool steel due to its good red hardness.